Harry Potter and the Darkest Vindications

 "Go ahead, Mr. Potter, open it," said the woman.

 Uncle Vernon made a kind of choking noise in his throat.
 The woman turned and fixed him with a look.
-He scowled as his face turned a sickly puce color.
+He scowled as his face turned sickly puce.

-Harry examined the seal on the envelope.
-It was exactly the same as the seal on first letter he'd been sent-the one Uncle Vernon had tossed in the fire.
+Harry took a closer look at the seal before breaking it.
+It was exactly the same as the seal on first letter he'd been sent, the one that Uncle Vernon had tossed in the fire.
 With a rush of giddy anticipation, Harry broke the seal and opened the envelope.
-Finally, he'd discover what it is all these letters were about.
+Finally, he'd discover what it is was the Dursleys had intended to hide from him.
+They couldn't stop him now.

 Written in an elegant script was a message on a piece of parchment.